zer0-os/zAuction-API/docs/api.md

 ## `/bid`

-Returns encoded data to be signed, a generated uniqueBidId, and a generated nftId determined by the NFT contract address and tokenId
+Returns encoded data to be signed, a generated bidNonce, and a generated nftId determined by the NFT contract address and tokenId

 ```